 There are no knowledge bases yet, that tell us how Google uses a knowledge graph.
 The closest we do have are patents like this one, which has a considerable amount of information contained within it.
 This section was rich in concepts and hints at how Google might treat information about properties:

-A particular entity may be associated with several types, and may also be related to multiple other entities by virtue of one or more properties.
+A particular entity may be associated with several types, and may also be related to multiple other entities by one or more properties.
 As used herein, an entity is a thing or concept that is singular, unique, well-defined, and distinguishable.
 For example, an entity may be a person, place, item, idea, topic, abstract concept, concrete element, other suitable thing, or any combination thereof.
-In some implementations, search results include results identifying entity references.
+In some implementations, search results include results in identifying entity references.
 As used herein, an entity reference is an identifier, e.g., text, or other information that refers to an entity.
 For example, an entity may be the physical embodiment of George Washington, while an entity reference is an abstract concept that refers to George Washington.
 Where appropriate, based on context, it will be understood that the term entity as used herein may correspond to an entity reference, and the term entity reference as used herein may correspond to an entity.
 In some implementations, the search system may identify an entity type associated with an entity reference.
 The entity type may be a categorization or classification used to identify entity references in the data structure.
 For example, the entity reference “George Washington” may be associated with the entity types “U. S. President,” “Person,” and “Military Officer.”
 Properties describe relationships between entities, in other words, how one entity is related to another entity.
 The most important properties associated with an entity may depend on which of its types are of interest.
 For example, for entity “Tom Hanks,” a user may want search results to include his movies or other information about his acting.
-However, for entity “Albert Einstein,” users may want search results to include his theories, technical papers, and other information related to his contributions in physics.
+However, for entity “Albert Einstein,” users may want search results to include his theories, technical papers, and other information related to his contributions to physics.
 The disclosed techniques may be used to determine the important attributes, and accordingly provide search results that the user likely wants.